neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

     sudo apt-get install python-sphinx

-Enter in $HOME/doc/sphinx/.
-It is possible to build a local copy of the documenation there by simply typing:
+It is possible to build a local copy of the documenation there by simply calling:

 ::

-    sphinx-build ./ <destinyFolder>
+    sphinx-build $HOME/Stimfit/doc/sphinx/ <destinyFolder>

 The html documentation will be located in <destinyFolder>/index.html